 With their colorful and highly fragrant blossoms, sweet peas are extremely rewarding plants to grow.
 Since they’re so pleasant to have around, you may want to bring them in even closer than your garden.
 Luckily, growing sweet peas in containers is easy to do.
 Keep reading to learn more about how to grow sweet pea flowers in pots.

 Container Grown Sweet Peas

 When growing sweet peas in containers, the main concern is giving them something to climb.
 Sweet peas are vining plants, and they’ll need something tall to support them as they grow.
 You can buy a trellis or you can simply sink a couple of sticks or bamboo poles into the container’s soil.

-The best container grown sweet peas are the short varieties that top out at a height of about one foot (.3 m.), but you can choose taller varieties as long as you match them with trellis height and give them enough room in the pot.
+The best container grown sweet peas are the short varieties that top out at a height of about 1 foot (31 cm.), but you can choose taller varieties as long as you match them with trellis height and give them enough room in the pot.

 How to Grow Sweet Pea Flowers in Pots

 Plant your peas in a container that’s at least 6 inches (15 cm.) deep and 8 inches (20 cm.) in diameter.
 Plant your peas 2 inches (5 cm.) apart and, when they’re a few inches (8 cm.) high, thin them to 4 inches (10 cm.) apart.

 When you plant your container grown sweet peas depends a lot on where you live.
 If your summers are very hot and your winters aren’t freezing, plant your peas in autumn when you plant your bulbs.
 If you get winter frosts, plant them about two months before the last frost date of the spring.